Abortion debate

-Each movement has, with varying results, sought to influence public opinion and to attain legal support for its position.
-Many who take a position argue that abortion is essentially a moral issue, concerning the beginning of human personhood, rights of the fetus, and bodily integrity.
-The debate has become a political and legal issue in some countries with anti-abortion campaigners seeking to enact, maintain and expand anti-abortion laws, while abortion-rights campaigners seek to repeal or ease such laws and expand access to the procedure.
+Each movement has had varying results in influencing public opinion and attaining legal support for its position.
+Supporters and opponents of abortion often argue that it is essentially a moral issue, concerning the beginning of human personhood, rights of the fetus, and bodily integrity.
+Additionally, some argue that government involvement in abortion-related decisions, particularly through public funding, raises ethical and political questions.
+Libertarians, for example, may oppose taxpayer funding for abortion based on principles of limited government and personal responsibility, while holding diverse views on the legality of the procedure itself.
+The debate has become a political and legal issue in some countries with those who oppose abortion seeking to enact, maintain, and expand anti-abortion laws, while those who support abortion seek to repeal or ease such laws and expand access to the procedure.
 Abortion laws vary considerably between jurisdictions, ranging from outright prohibition of the procedure to public funding of abortion.
-The availability of safe abortion also varies across the world and exists mainly in places that legalize abortion.
+The availability of abortion procedures considered safe also varies across the world and exists mainly in places that legalize abortion.

 Overview

-In ancient times, issues such as abortion and infanticide were evaluated within the contexts of family planning, gender selection, population control, and the property rights of the patriarch.
-Rarely were the rights of the prospective mother, much less the prospective child, taken into consideration.
-Then, as now, these discussions often concerned the nature of humankind, the existence of a soul, when life begins, and the beginning of human personhood.
+In ancient times, issues such as abortion and infanticide were evaluated by patriarchies within the contexts of family planning, gender selection, population control, and property rights.
+The rights of the prospective mother and child were typically not central to these considerations.
+Ancient discourse often expressed the concerns on the nature of humankind, the existence of a soul, when life begins, and the beginning of human personhood, issues that are still relevant even today.

-Discussion of the putative personhood of the fetus may be complicated by the current legal status of children.
-Like minors in the U.S. a fetus or an embryo is not legally a "person", not having reached the age of majority and not deemed able to enter into contracts and sue or be sued.
-Since the 1860s, they have been treated as persons for the limited purposes of offence against the person law in the UK including N. Ireland, although this treatment was amended by the Abortion Act of 1967 in England, Scotland and Wales.
-Furthermore, there are logistic difficulties in treating a fetus as "the object of direct action".
-As one New Jersey Superior Court judge noted, "If a fetus is a person, it is a person in very special circumstances – it exists entirely within the body of another much larger person and usually cannot be the object of direct action by another person."
-Proposals in the current debate range from complete prohibition, even if the procedure is necessary to save the mother's life, to complete legalization with public funding.
+Discussion of the presumed personhood of a fetus may be complicated by the current legal status of children.
+Similar to minors, fetuses and embryos lack certain legal capacities.
+In many legal systems, a fetus or an embryo does not have the same legal status as a person.
+They have not reached the age of majority and deemed not able to enter into contracts and to sue or be sued.
+Since the 1860s, they have been treated as persons for the limited purposes of offence against the person law in the UK including Northern Ireland, although this treatment was amended by the Abortion Act of 1967 in England, Scotland, and Wales.
+In America, there have been logistical challenges in considering a fetus as a person.
+Some legal interpretations have argued that if a fetus is considered a person, then it is only under certain conditions as it relies on the body of another person and is usually not the object of direct action by another person.
+In the current debate, proposals range from prohibitions on abortion in all cases, even when the woman's life is at risk, to calls for complete legalization with provisions for public funding.